afinner/STEMMA-Hackathon-Team1/README.md

 ## 🙌 Acknowledgements

-Thanks to the organizers of the **Stemma Hackathon**, and to all those preserving and cataloguing manuscript poetry and to the Portershed for facilitating this event
+Thanks to the organizers of the **Stemma Hackathon** ([Stemma](https://stemma.universityofgalway.ie/)), and to all those preserving and cataloguing manuscript poetry and to the [Portershed](https://portershed.com/) for facilitating this event